 The Story of Johan Cruyff’s “Total Football” Philosophy: The Strategy That Changed Soccer Forever

-Total Football (Totaalvoetbal) smashed that structure.
+Total Football tore that script apart.

 While Cruyff is the face of the philosophy, the mastermind behind the curtain was his coach, Rinus Michels.